Parallels/rq-dashboard/README.rst

 Integrating the dashboard in your Flask app
 -------------------------------------------

-Or you can integrate the dashboard in to your own `Flask`_ app by accessing the blueprint directly in the normal way, e.g.:
+The dashboard can be integrated in to your own `Flask`_ app by accessing the blueprint directly in the normal way, e.g.:

 .. code:: python